Hiring A Pinterest Manager? Here’s What You Need To Know

 - Does this Pinterest manager use spammy techniques?
 Do they create an excessive amount of pins for one blog post?

-- Do they have any testimonials or recomendations?
+- Do they have any testimonials or recommendations?
 Can you look at accounts that they currently manage?

 Pinterest Manager Final Thoughts